alswh0031/website/content/Projects/Examining the Effects of I100S of CDHR3 Solubility in E.coli.md

 `Goal of Research` is to devlop an inhibitory mechanism of RV-C binding to CDHR3 (antibody that binds to CDHR3).

 However, there are some `current issues of research`:
-* CDHR3 is a membrane receptor protein
+* CDHR3 is a membrane receptor protein.
-* CDHR3 remains insoluble making unable to purify protein
+* CDHR3 remains insoluble making unable to purify protein.

 Therefore, `specific aims` to resolve these issues are:
 1. To introduce point-mutation on a target site via site-directed mutagenesis.